 One of the things that make this cancer such a killer is that it is silent early on.
 The symptoms of pancreatic cancer often don’t show up until it has spread beyond the pancreas, making treatment incredibly difficult.
 So, once symptoms develop, a patient is likely in stage 3 or 4.
-Symptoms of late-stage pancreatic cancer include jaundice, dark urine, light-colored/greasy stools, itchy skin, backaches, belly pain or nausea, and weight loss/poor appetite.
+Symptoms of late-stage pancreatic cancer include jaundice, dark urine, light-colored/greasy stools, itchy skin, backaches, belly pain or nausea, weight loss, and poor appetite.

 What is important to remember here is that having one or more of these symptoms does not mean you have pancreatic cancer.
 It could very well be any one of numerous other conditions causing these symptoms.
 However, if you do have these symptoms, and especially in combination with other risk factors discussed above, you should definitely get in to see your doctor for a check-up soon.
 Let’s be honest though – none of these symptoms are good things – so, have to go have that check-up.